 - Your fretting hand can make the shapes of the simple chords C F G D A Am E7 D7 (Hawaiian /open) Dm, Em7 G7 A7 C7 on the fretboard without hesitation AND move comfortably at your command to make the shapes of the commonest turnarounds.
 These are practised a lot in Tuesday sessions in all the familiar songs that we’ll be doing in the care homes, for example (C, F, G7, Am) or ( G, D, A , C, Em) (D, A, E7)

-- If you want to do it, of course!
+- If you want to perform, of course!
 This band was set up with the aim to bring fun, enjoyable live music into the community.
-Sometimes for whatever reason, people feel this sharing is not for them, so don’t feel any pressure.
+Sometimes for whatever reason, people feel this sharing is not for them- if this is you, then don’t feel any pressure to perform.

-Things which (in my opinion) seem to have very little impact on performance ability & readiness so don’t waste time comparing yourself to others when it comes to:
+Things which (in my opinion) seem to have very little impact on performance ability & readiness so don’t waste time comparing yourself with others when it comes to:

 - How long have you been playing.
-Some folk with natural ability and self – discipline can work hard and in just a few short weeks of tuition & rehearsal be more performance-savvy than others who have been playing ukulele for several years.
+Some folk with natural rhythm, listening ears and self – discipline can work hard and in just a few short weeks of tuition & rehearsal be more performance-savvy than others who have been playing ukulele for many years.
 It is not the longevity of experience it is the quality of experience that counts.

 - How many instruments you own and / or how much any of them cost.
 The Ukulele Orchestra of Great Britain famously state on their website that their instruments were all bought for pocket change.
-Some ultra cheap ( £30 or less) ukes may not be right for you , but just have a word with your host – If you feel a better quality uke would help your playing, we can lend you a decent band uke just ask.
-Hey, I could spend $$$$ on one of Madonna’s famous used stage costumes, but that won’t make me magically move like Madonna!
+Some ultra-cheap (£50 or less) wooden ukes are badly set – up and don’t sound good.
+These won’t help you learn or play well.
+Some of the Chinese factory – made plastic £30 ukes are ideal for beginners as the frets are moulded and therefore intonation is much more consistent, they come with uniform geared machine heads and top- quality Aquila strings fitted as standard and they stay in tune whatever the weather.
+I have used my Korala explorer (concert size) and Alic 3D (soprano size, bowl back) plastic ukes every single day for over a year and they are excellent value for money.
+Have a word with your host – If you feel a better quality uke would help your playing, we can lend you a decent concert- tuned band uke just ask.
+Borrow other members’ ukes and have a go, you’ll soon find your favourite brand, size and shape.
+Hey, I could spend $$$$ on one of Madonna’s famous “used stage costumes”, but that won’t make me magically move like Madonna!

 - How many famous musicians you have seen or heard.
 I have been to a lot of big old arena rock concerts in my time, but I’m still not Mark Knopfler or Glen Frey.